MiraldiLab/maxATAC/INSTALL.md

 activate your environment and install maxatac:

-4. pip3 install -r requirements.txt
+4. pip3 install -r requirements.txt #try to do --constraint instead of -r

 5. pip3 install -e . # pip3 install . does not work # TO DO